Drivers' working hours

 UNECE have adopted in 1970 the European Agreement Concerning the Work of Crews of Vehicles Engaged in International Road Transport (AETR).
 This Agreement is common for EU, EEA countries, and Switzerland as well as other non-EU countries of the European continent.
 All vehicles crossing an AETR signatory country during its transport operations (carriages) should obey the common rules set by the AETR agreement.

 Since September 2010, AETR rules have been amended to align closely with EU Regulation 561/2006.

 Under certain circumstances, drivers may instead fall within scope of the domestic rules of that country.

 In addition to the above requirements, drivers in the EU must also abide with the European Working Time Directive 2003/88/EC.

 Regulations

+In the European Union, drivers' working hours are regulated by EU regulation (EC) No 561/2006 which entered into force on 11 April 2007.